Sign in

 Significantly lower

-Among the group of residents that felt their local area is currently feeling, or will feel, the effects of climate change in their lifetime, the top local area climate-related events were: Bushfires (77%), Flooding (68%) and Extreme heat (62%).
-The top actions residents felt should be taken to address the effects of climate change in their local area were: Protect and enhance local biodiversity (68%), Educate residents on how to live more sustainably (57%) and Adopt renewable energy sources (56%).
+Among the group of residents that felt their local area is currently feeling, or will feel, the effects of climate change in their lifetime, the top local area climate-related events were: Extreme heat (83%), Bushfires (82%) and Droughts (75%).
+The top actions residents felt should be taken to address the effects of climate change in their local area were: Protect and enhance local biodiversity (67%), Educate residents on how to live more sustainably (61%) and Reduce pollution of the environment (50%).

 How is your local area currently, or how do you expect it will, feel the effects of climate change in your lifetime?